 Like its peer higher education institutions, Davidson College helps to connect graduating students with employment opportunities across the country and around the world.
 However, many Davidson graduates accept job opportunities in nearby Charlotte.
-Located just 19 miles north of Charlotte, Davidson is located within commuting distance of North Carolina's largest metro area.
+Located just 19 miles north of Charlotte's center city and within the vibrant Lake Norman district, Davidson is well located within North Carolina's largest metro area.
 A regional hub for finance in the Southeast, Charlotte is home to the headquarters of Bank of America and Truist Financial.
 In recent years, Charlotte has also grown significantly in the technology services and manufacturing industry sectors.
-Understanding the benefit of this proximity for its students, Davidson College has invested in connecting students to community-based learning and post-graduate opportunities in Charlotte through the Betty and B. Frank Matthews II '49 Center for Career Development.
+Understanding the benefit of this proximity for its students, Davidson College has invested in connecting students to community-based learning and post-graduate opportunities in Charlotte through the Center for Civic Engagement and the Betty and B. Frank Matthews II '49 Center for Career Development.

-In 2023, Davidson College had approximately 2,700 alumni located in North Carolina, with more than half living in Mecklenburg County.
-The additional earnings Davidson alumni enjoy because of the education and credential they received at the college has a notable impact on the local economy.
+In 2023, Davidson College had approximately 5,000 alumni located in North Carolina, with approximately a third of those alumni living in Mecklenburg County.
+The additional earnings Davidson alumni enjoy because of the education and credentials they received at the college has a notable impact on the local economy.
 The wage premium experienced by Davidson College alumni produces a spillover impact on the local economy.